-was selected by Philip Roth at the Spring 2014 Philip Roth Resident
+was selected by Philip Roth as the Spring 2014 Philip Roth Resident at Bucknell

 where he sailed around Svalbard, Norway in a tall ship.
 He has been awarded fellowships

 to the MacDowell Colony, the Yaddo Colony, VCCA, Brush Creek Foundation,

 the Arteles Creative Center in Finland, ART:OMI, Jentel Foundation, the Orchard House,